ZIP-Codes.com

 Web Tools was US-only.
 We cover Canadian addresses too — full 1,600+ FSAs and 876,000+ 6-character postal codes, native on every relevant endpoint, no separate subscription. /v2/quick-zip and /v2/zip accept Canadian FSA / postal codes directly; /v2/distance handles cross-border pairs in one call.

 For most teams: minutes to days, not weeks.
 The integration shape is the same — outbound HTTP, address in, structured response out.
-Concrete steps: (1) sign up, get an API key, try /v2/address against a known address in the playground; (2) swap the URL and auth in your existing code path; (3) update the XML parser to a JSON parser (most languages have native JSON in stdlib); (4) update field-name mappings since JSON field names differ from XML element names.
-The bulk of effort is the XML→JSON parsing change.
+Concrete steps: (1) sign up, get an API key, try /v2/address against a known address in the demo; (2) swap the URL and auth in your existing code path; (3) update the XML parser to a JSON parser (most languages have native JSON in stdlib); (4) update field-name mappings since JSON field names differ from XML element names.
+The bulk of effort is the XML-to-JSON parsing change.

 Ready to migrate?